zacherydickson/SurEVirus/README.md

 Python 3 and libraries NumPy (http://www.numpy.org/), PyFaidx (https://github.com/mdshw5/pyfaidx) and PySam (https://github.com/pysam-developers/pysam) are required.

-Recent versions of samtools, bwa and sdust are required.
+Recent versions of samtools, bwa and dust are required.
 The latest versions at the moment of writing are 1.13 for samtools, 0.7.18 for bwa.
-For sdust, we recommend the implementation at https://github.com/lh3/sdust
+For dust, we recommend the sdust implementation at https://github.com/lh3/sdust

 ## Running